blakeembrey/react-location/README.md

 ## Usage

 **React Location** exports a React.js `Context` to control routing.
-The default router is `SimpleLocation`, useful for server-side rendering where there's no address bar.
+The default router is `SimpleLocation`, useful for testing or server-side rendering.

 ```js
 import { Link, Route } from "@blakeembrey/react-location";